dtang04/iota/README.md

 This project provides the initial scaffolding for an application that records audio from a microphone, transcribes the speech to text, and converts that text into tokens ready for use with a Large Language Model (LLM).

 Current Models:
-- Transcription: OpenAI
+- Transcription: Local Whisper (via openai-whisper)
-- LLM - OLlama 3
+- LLM - Ollama 3

 ### 1. Environment Setup